The Fun Theory

-So next time you are trying to persuade the kids to leave their bedrooms and come out on that ‘boring’ walk or you’re trying to cajole your partner into that ‘boring’ sounding adventure of a lifetime, stop before you start persuading, think of the fun theory and see if you can find the fun in the idea, not just for you but for them.
-If you can find a way to reframe, replan or reinvent your idea so it really will be fun for them, you might just find they’re on board without you really trying.
+Next time you are trying to persuade the kids to leave their bedrooms and come out on that ‘boring’ walk or you’re trying to cajole your partner into that dull sounding adventure of a lifetime, stop before you start persuading.
+Think of the fun theory and see if you can find the fun in the idea, not just for you but for them.
+Remember the music stairs and the magical bin and see if you can find a way to reframe, replan or reinvent your idea so it really will be fun for them.
+You might just find they’re on board without you really trying.
 After all, who doesn’t want to join in something imaginative and fun?

 Do you believe in the power of fun?
 How do you inject fun into your travels and adventures?
 Do leave a comment and let us know.